drewlyton/blog-posts/Stop meeting. Start writing./README.md

 So, how can we use writing to mitigate the cost of meetings and reduce the risk of them costing more than they are worth?

-### Purpose & Intended Results.
+### "Purpose" and "Intended Results".
 Purposeful meetings are powerful, purposeless meetings are poison.
+To ensure meetings are always created with a strict, well defined objective, I recommend requiring two paragraphs to be written with a meeting invite:
+1. Purpose
+2. Intended Results

+A meeting's ***Purpose*** is a statement that justifies its existence.
+Its ***Intended Results*** are the actionable tasks

 ### Script the conversation.